zeisler/active_mocker/README.md

 [![Dependency Status](https://gemnasium.com/zeisler/active_mocker.svg)](https://gemnasium.com/zeisler/active_mocker)
 [![Gitter chat](https://badges.gitter.im/zeisler/active_mocker.png)](https://gitter.im/zeisler/active_mocker)

 ActiveMocker creates mocks classes from ActiveRecord models.
 Allowing your test suite to run very fast by not loading Rails or hooking to a database.
 It parses the schema.rb and the defined methods on a model then generates a ruby file that can be included within a test.
 The mock file can be run by themselves and come with a partial implementation of ActiveRecord.
 Attributes and associations can be used just the same as in ActiveRecord.
-Methods will have the correct arguments but raise an Unimplemented error when called.
+Methods will have the correct arguments but raise an NotImplementedError when called.
 Mocks are regenerated when the schema is modified so your mocks will not go stale; preventing the case where your units tests pass but production code fails.

 Examples from a real apps